opensquare-network/sima-spec/delegation/v1/README.md

 - D: it indicates the delegation subsection in SIMA spec.
 - [version]: 1 for example. it indicates the version of SIMA delegation.
 The value will be different if a user uses a different version.
 - U: it means unset current delegation announcement.
-This command will take no effect if the extrinsic caller didn't publish any announcements before.
+This directive will take no effect if the extrinsic caller didn't publish any announcements before.

 ## Notes